JuliaDebug/Infiltrator.jl/README.md

 You can reset the safehouse with `Infiltrator.clear_store!()`.

 You can also assign a specific module with `Infiltrator.set_store!(mod)`.
 This allows you to e.g. set the backing module to `Main` and therefore export the contents of the safehouse to the global namespace (although doing so is not recommended).

-## Example usage:
+## Example usage
 ```julia
 julia> function f(x)
          out = []